 HK: Cleary is also known for our excellence in managing complex cross-border matters.
 Our representation of Genesis, including its Singaporean subsidiary, and LATAM Airlines, the largest Latin American airline company, in their bankruptcy filing are great examples.
 We are seamlessly integrated with the rest of the firm as well, which helps us work better as a team.

 JV: The Cleary bankruptcy team is unique in that we represent both debtors and creditors and, because of the expertise and global presence of the firm, we have the ability to work on major bankruptcy cases spanning multiple jurisdictions.

 “It is impossible not to see the effects of Covid-19 on the bankruptcy practice.”

 What impact did the Covid-19 pandemic have on the practice?

-LB: Like many other crises, the Covid-19 pandemic has been an opportunity for lawyers and other advisors to bring to bear the tools of insolvency law to address clients’ most pressing needs.
-Some particular sectors that have been disproportionately impacted by the pandemic have and will see an increased need for our services (retail, transportation, hospitality).
-But the practice will continue to evolve and stretch to accommodate the current crises of the day.
+LB: Like many other crises, the Covid-19 pandemic has been an opportunity for lawyers and other advisors to use the tools of insolvency law to address clients’ most pressing needs.
+Some sectors that have been disproportionately impacted by the pandemic have and will see an increased need for our services (retail, transportation, and hospitality), but the practice will continue to evolve and stretch to accommodate the current crises of the day.